wfinsinger/ARCO/README.md

 For additional details, please refer to Finsinger et al. (2014), or contact:
 Walter Finsinger <walter.finsinger@umontpellier.fr> or Ryan Kelly <rkelly@life.illinois.edu>.

+NOTE: as of February 2023, this stand-alone arco() function has been included in the 'tapas' package.
+See https://github.com/wfinsinger/tapas for further details.

 The R function requires four data frames, as well as the following additional parameters:
 ---